akostrik/stage_telegram_python/README.md

 The installation and configuration instructions are complicated for a user, they should be unified in one instruction by using Docker.

 ## The limits related to OpenAI
 Gpt-4 treats only about 5 requests per minute.
-However, the [large language model](https://fr.wikipedia.org/wiki/Grand_mod%C3%A8le_de_langage) analysis, respesenting the lowest part of the appliation, may be accelerated :
+However, this [large language model](https://fr.wikipedia.org/wiki/Grand_mod%C3%A8le_de_langage) analysis, respesenting the lowest part of the appliation, may be accelerated :
   * by involving a great number of powerful machines
   * by involving a grand number of OpenAI accounts
-  * using of other language models can be envisaged, for example [Facebook Artificial Intelligence Research](https://fr.wikipedia.org/wiki/Facebook_Artificial_Intelligence_Research), **which is ...**
+  * using of other language models can be envisaged, for example

-Alternatives to the paid approach could be to train a self-hosted model (like LLama2) on a corpus proofread by humans, since it has been proven that smaller models can perform way better than larger models. [^12]

-Extraction of affirmations gives acceptable results only with Gpt-4 (not wirh Gpt-3) and only with some examples included in the request.

 The quality of OpenAI analisys may be improuved :
   * by cross-analysis by several language models
+  * by prompt design
-  * by learning
+  * by learning ()
   * by fine-tuning

+Alternatives to the paid approach could be to train a self-hosted model (like LLama2) on a corpus proofread by humans, since it has been proven that smaller models can perform way better than larger models. [^12]

 The length of an examined message is limited (see [The parameters of the application](https://github.com/akostrik/stage_telegram/blob/main/README.md#the-parameters-of-the-application)), a message is cut off beyond this length

 The learning service is limited to 5 examples par a request (but if the message, the examples and the OpenAI response are altogether longer than [_The maximal length of OpenAI request_]((https://github.com/akostrik/stage_telegram/blob/main/README.md#the-parameters-of-the-application)) parameter, then the learning is limited to less than 5 examples)

+Extraction of affirmations gives acceptable results only with Gpt-4 (not with Gpt-3) and only with some examples included in the request.

 ## The limits related to MongoDB